Clay County, FL

 View the FDOT North Florida road and lane closure report at http://www.NFLRoads.com/trafficreport.

-- No anticipated traffic impact this week
+- No anticipated traffic impacts this week

 FDOT update August 8, 2025- First Coast Expressway to Open Saturday, Aug.
 9 from Blanding Boulevard to U.S. 17